Coronavirus cluster found in cargo ship in Australia

 Authorities expect more crew members will get sick and the ship will need a deep cleaning before it can leave.

+Two federal government departments strongly disagreed with the Western Australian government’s account of how the Kuwait-registered ship was permitted to dock.

-The Kuwait-registered ship left the United Arab Emirates on May 7 and was given permission by Australia’s Department of Agriculture, Water and Environment last Wednesday to berth at Fremantle despite the vessel’s report that three crew members had elevated temperatures, McGowan said.
+McGowan said the Al-Kuwait left the United Arab Emirates on May 7 and was given permission by Australia’s Department of Agriculture, Water and Environment last Wednesday to berth at Fremantle despite the vessel’s report that three crew members had elevated temperatures.

+Agriculture Minister David Littleproud told Australian Broadcasting Corp. the ship’s master had reported “three deckhands were sick, but did not have the symptoms of COVID-19.”

-Australian Border Force gave final approval on Friday for the ship to dock on Fremantle despite the ship’s master reporting one crew member running a high temperature and three showing similar symptoms in the previous 15 days, the premier said.
+The premier said Australian Border Force gave final approval on Friday for the ship to dock at Fremantle despite the ship’s master reporting one crew member running a high temperature and three showing similar symptoms in the previous 15 days.

-“At this point, the Fremantle Port Authority was not made aware of the health concerns,” McGowan told reporters.
+Australian Border Force denied in a statement receiving any reports of illness on board.

+Littleproud said his department was first advised by the ship’s agent the day it docked in Fremantle that someone on board had a fever and COVID-19 symptoms.

+“Before we start raising anxiety in the community, it’s important we get through this calmly and work through with fact and evidence,” he added.

-A port official followed usual procedure by wearing personal protection equipment and boarding on Friday to help steer the ship into a berth, McGowan said.
+McGowan said a port official followed usual procedure by wearing personal protection equipment and boarding on Friday to help steer the ship into a berth,

+“At this point, the Fremantle Port Authority was not made aware of the health concerns,” McGowan said.

 The Port Authority did not discover the virus risk until one of its own employees raised the alarm on Sunday, McGowan said.

-Western Australian Police Commissioner Chris Dawson said six port workers including the pilot had been on board by then.
+Six port workers including the pilot had been on board by then, officials said.

 McGowan said the pilot has been placed in quarantine.
 He said no locals should have been allowed on the ship.